 It may be more difficult to leave your Aussie in their crate as part of their training if you are home.
 If they know you are around them while they are in their crate, they might think that they are being kept in isolation as punishment.
 Additionally, they might start whining in an attempt to get you to let them out.

-Find a convenient time – such as an hour when you need to run some errands – to leave your Australian Shepherd in their crate for temporary isolation.
+Find a convenient time – such as an hour when you need to run some errands – to leave your Australian Shepherd in its crate for temporary isolation.
 If you complete the initial training correctly, the idea is that while your Aussie is enclosed in their crate and you are gone, they will be comfortable because they are already familiar with their crate.

 If you do not want to start by leaving them in their crate for a full hour, consider isolating your Aussie for fifteen-minute intervals during training.
 However, try your best to prevent them from falling back to the whining tactic to get out of their crate.